-Both FactSet and CRSP have identifier files that contain primary identifiers at the entity level and the security level (note: an entity may issue multiple securities) and provide a map between their primary identifiers and all other historical identifiers (e.g., CUSIP, Ticker).
-We can use these identifiers to construct a link table.
+Both FactSet and CRSP offer identifier files that contain primary identifiers at the entity level and security level (note: an entity may issue multiple securities).
+These files provide a mapping between their primary identifiers and all other historical identifiers such as CUSIP and ticker.
+By utilizing these identifiers, we can construct a link table.

 Relevant CRSP Variables

-CRSP STOCKNAMES file provides a map between CRSP permanent identifiers and all historical CUSIPs, Company Names, and Exchange Tickers, along with their effective date ranges.
+The CRSP STOCKNAMES file provides a mapping between CRSP permanent identifiers and all historical CUSIPs, company names, and exchange tickers, along with their effective date ranges.

 Relevant FactSet Variables

-FactSet SYM_V1_SYM_CUSIP_HIST file provides a map between FactSet permanent identifiers and all historical CUSIPs, along with their effective date ranges.
+The FactSet SYM_V1_SYM_CUSIP_HIST file provides a mapping between FactSet permanent identifiers and all historical CUSIPs, along with their effective date ranges.

-- START_DATE and END_DATE are the first and last effective dates of each set of name structure.
+END_DATErepresent the first and last effective dates of each name structure.

-CUSIP Method to Link FactSet FSYM_ID and CRSP PERMNO
+Linking FactSet FSYM_ID and CRSP PERMNO using CUSIP

 First-part SAS code: